marmelab/react-admin/docs/PrevNextButtons.md

 ## `sx`

-The `<PrevNextButtons>` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/material-ui/customization/how-to-customize/#overriding-nested-component-styles)).
+The `<PrevNextButtons>` component accepts the usual `className` prop, but you can override many class names injected to the inner components by React-admin thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/material-ui/customization/how-to-customize/#overriding-nested-component-styles)).
 This property accepts the following subclasse:

 | Rule name                  | Description                      |
 | -------------------------- | -------------------------------- |